jwnwilson/registry-api/README.md

 - Link entities to one anther
 - Search entities by type, fields uuids or links

+# Project goals

+- A tool that can be used to parse large amounts of company data that is usually held in spreadsheets.
+- Build and manage relationships between entities to identify trends

 ## Endpoints

 POST/ GET/ PATCH/ DELETE /entityType/